Fast Facts about the City’s Water Treatment Plants

 Opened in 1979, it is Toronto’s newest water treatment plant, providing water to customers in the east end and Region of York

-Produces more than 90,000 million litres of water each year, which is 20% of Toronto’s drinking water
+Produces approximately 20% of Toronto’s drinking water

 Can produce 800 million litres daily